clennys/openmax-clustering/README.md

 # OpenMax-Clustering
 This project was created for my Bachelor thesis, called "OpenMax with Clustering for Open-Set Classification".
-It explores the integration of clustering techniques with OpenMax and optimization to OpenMax itself, in order to enhance its capability in open-set classification.
+It explores the integration of clustering techniques and optimization to OpenMax in order to enhance its capability in open-set classification.

 ## Setup
 Use the conda install script: